LangYeastEvoLab/ControlFreec/README.md

 - If completed correctly, there will be a directory for each sample with output data
 ---
-### Plotting Outputs
+### Plotting Outputs for A Few Samples
-- This can be done on an individual sample by the following command on Sol (make sure R module is loaded)
+- This can easily be done for a small number of samples by entering the following command on Sol (make sure R module is loaded)

 `cat /path/to/makeGraph.R | R --slave --args < ploidy > < *_ratio.txt >`

+### Plotting Outputs for Many Samples
 - Plotting numerous samples at once is a bit trickier and there may be an easier method than what I have here:
 1. You should have a bunch of directories (one per sample) each containing the outputs of Control-FREEC
 2. Add the modifyRatio.sh to the directory containing those sample directories